Monday - Friday 8am - 6pm

 Small leaf acacia, however, has small knots and tight, weaving age circles, which means its grain is superbly intricate.
 It typically gives off an effect that some experts refer to as "gilded," and this is the wood that’s going to be really distinctive as an alternative flooring option.

-No matter what solid acacia variety you choose for your wood flooring, you’ll be investing in a beautiful and durable option.
+No matter what solid acacia variety you choose for your wood flooring, you’ll be investing in a beautiful and durable, high quality option.
 In addition, it is pretty water resistant, which means that you don’t have to worry too much about spills as long as you clean them up in a relatively timely fashion.

 Regardless of its natural protective properties, you should still make sure to finish your solid acacia flooring with oil or lacquer.
 This will provide an extra layer of protection against any of the typical dangers to wood floors (scratching, spillage, dirt, etc.) and it'll keep your acacia floor healthy and beautiful for years to come.